top of page

 A type of learning that occurred most naturally and one that did not warrant a terminology or introspection itself is now atrophying.
 Our oral tradition, which for generations have transmitted invaluable knowledge, art, ideas and culture from one generation to another.

-The first and most widespread form of human communication — oral tradition — is in areas being hindered by technology.
+The first and most widespread form of human communication — oral tradition — is being hindered by technology.
 However, paradoxically technology is also credited with fostering intergenerational connectivity.
 So where are we going wrong?
 What can we do?

-Some of O’s efforts have been using technology to enhance and conserve oral history.
-While one of the flagship efforts by technocrats is to conserve indigenous and intergenerational knowledge using recording devices and making a repository of it to delve into there are shortcomings.
+One of O’s efforts is to — with and without technology — enhance and conserve oral history.
+While one of the flagship efforts by technocrats is to conserve indigenous and intergenerational knowledge using recording devices and making a repository of it to delve into, it is important to weigh in on the shortcomings.
 Human to human interactions have dropped drastically.
-And so, O works with the elderly by organising meaningful and periodic sessions where early learners are exposed to a language rich environment with the ageing population, many of whom are exceptional storytellers.

 Why is this tradition at threat?